-- By signing a Statutory Declaration (S.I.
-No 5 of 1998) with the mother, if she consents.
-This form can be downloaded from the 'guardianship' section of our website Treoir.ie - By satisfying the cohabitation period: A father who lives with the child's mother for at least 12 consecutive months including not less than three months after the child's birth, will automatically be the guardian of his child.
+- By signing a Statutory Declaration (form S.I.
+No. 201 of 2020) with the mother, if she consents.
+The form can be downloaded from the Guardianship section of our website www.treoir.ie - The statutory declaration can be witnessed by any of the following: - a solicitor - a peace commissioner or commissioner of oaths - by the register for birth, death, and marriages - By satisfying the cohabitation period: A father who lives with the child's mother for at least 12 consecutive months including not less than three months after the child's birth, will automatically be the guardian of his child.
 The three month period does not have to take place directly after the birth of the child.
 It can be fulfilled any time before the child turns 18 provided it is part of the 12 consecutive months during which the parents have lived together.
 The cohabitation period can only be calculated going forward from the commencement date of the Children and Family Relationships Act 2015.
-This means that guardianship will only be acquired automatically where the parents live together for at least 12 months after the 18th of January 2016. - By applying to the local District Court to be appointed a guardian - By marrying the mother.
+This means that guardianship will only be acquired automatically where the parents live together for at least 12 months after the 18th of January 2016.
+While not mandatory, fathers in this situation can and should seek a formal declaration from the court that the 'living together' test has been satisfied and that the father is a guardian of the child. - By applying to the local District Court to be appointed a guardian - By marrying the mother.